kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 | Map values<br/>`mapType=atomic`      | -                                                              | (re)validate items which are not found (by key) in the old map                 | [Issue #131566](https://github.com/kubernetes/kubernetes/issues/131566) (Alignment needed)                     |

 **Note on Atomic Types:** The behavior for `structType=atomic` and `mapType=atomic` intentionally deviates from strict atomic re-validation.
 Only the specific sub-fields or key-value pairs *that were actually modified* are re-validated.
 This prioritizes user experience but requires alignment with CRD behavior (tracked in Issue #131566).

+#### Policy on Order-Sensitive List Validation

+The handling of `listtype=map` requires specific clarification.
+While its name implies order is irrelevant, the validation mechanism for native types re-validates a list if its elements are reordered.

+To ensure predictable behavior, the following rule applies: **all new declarative validation rules for list-type=map must be order-insensitive**.

+This requirement is enforced through vigilant code review  to reject any proposed rule that violates this principle.

 #### Ratcheting and Cross-Field Validation